benjavalero/replacer/README.md

 # Replacer

-**Replacer** is an online tool whose purpose is to provide a straightforward interface in order to help fixing the most common ortography or style errors in Wikipedia.
+**Replacer** is an online tool whose purpose is to provide a straightforward interface in order to help fixing the most common orthography or style errors in Wikipedia.

 The tool has been created on the need of reviewing manually certain corrections which are difficult to automatize due to the existence of false positives.